LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2022-05-01-Here Comes The Summer.md

 title: Here Comes The Summer
 ---

 <p>The Irish Summer is finally here and we can look forward to lots of races on the track.
-The Dublin Athletics Graded Track and Field series kicked off on April 27th and it was great to see some PB's posted on the back of of work put into the cross country season.</p>
+The <a href="https://dublinathletics.com/fixtures/senior-fixtures/2022-fixtures/dublin-athletics-graded-track-and-field-plans-for-2022 "target="_blank" rel="noopener noreferrer"> </a> Dublin Athletics Graded Track and Field series<a> kicked off on April 27th and it was great to see some PB's posted on the back of of work put into the cross country season</p>

-<p>Looking back through April, there was a lot to cheer</p>
+<p>Looking back through April, there was a lot to cheer.</p>

 <p>Well done to our athletes who competed in the Paris Marathon on April 3rd and posted personal best times.</p>